LearnGPT

 Automations can fail.
 Set up notifications and fallback actions.

-Send yourself an email if an automation fails, so you know immediately.
+Tip: Send yourself an email if an automation fails, so you know immediately.

 Document your workflows